Heroes new logo

 As such, gadgets should have no place to disturb your quality time.
 So, set them aside for a while.

-The same is true with bedtime.
+The same is true for bedtime.
 It is a time for the body to rest from all day’s work and regain strength for the next day.

 More especially, the eyes need a break from electromagnetic radiation, which can interfere with your sleep.